fac-members/fac-slides/src/slides/application-ws-2/index.md

 }

 let total = addTwoNumbers(2, 3);
+console.log(total);
 ```

 ---

-Nothing after the return will run, as we break out of the block
+Nothing inside the curly brackets and after the return will run, as we break out of the block

 ---